Plymouth Superbird: History

 NASCAR's homologation requirement demanded that vehicles to be raced must be available to the general public and sold through dealerships in specific minimum numbers.
 For 1970, NASCAR raised the production requirement from 500 examples to one for every two manufacturer's dealers in the United States; in the case of Plymouth, that meant having to build 1,920 Superbirds.
 Due to increasing emissions regulations, combined with insurance spike for high performance cars and NASCAR's effective ban on the aero cars, 1970 was its only production year.

-"Superbird" decals were placed on the outside edges of the spoiler vertical struts featuring a picture of the Road Runner cartoon character holding a racing helmet.
+"Road Runner Superbird" decals were placed on the outside edges of the spoiler vertical struts featuring a picture of the Road Runner cartoon character holding a racing helmet.
 A smaller version of the decal appears on the driver's side headlight door.
 Superbirds had three engine options: the 426 Hemi V8 engine producing 425 bhp at 5000 rpm and 490 lbft at 4000 rpm of torque, the 440 Super Commando Six Barrel with 3X2-barrel carburetors producing 390 hp and the 375 hp 440 Super Commando with a single 4-barrel carburetor.
 Only 135 models were fitted with the 426 Hemi.
 As the 440 was less expensive to produce, the "street" version of the 426 Hemi engine used in competition was homologated by producing the minimum number required.

 On the street, the nose cone and wing were very distinctive, but the aerodynamic improvements hardly made a difference there or on the drag strip.
 In fact, the 1970 Road Runner was actually quicker in the quarter mile and standard acceleration tests due to the increased downforce produced by the Superbird's nose and wing.
 Only at speeds in excess of 60 mi/h did the modifications begin to show any benefit.

 Production numbers

-Chrysler memos of September 1969 show that the sales programming staff were preparing to handle 1,920 winged Plymouths for 1970, but published figures say as many as 2,783 were built.
-The current figure generally accepted is 1,935 SuperBirds built and shipped to United States dealers, with some 34 to 47 allegedly shipped to Canada.
-The engine option is also questioned, although the most frequently seen numbers report 135 Hemi SuperBirds and 716 440ci. six-barrel editions, with the remainder powered by 440ci.
+Chrysler memos of September 1969 show that the sales programming staff were preparing to handle 1,920 Superbirds for 1970, but published figures say as many as 2,783 were built.
+The current figure generally accepted is 1,935 Superbirds built and shipped to United States dealers, with some 34 to 47 allegedly shipped to Canada.
+The engine option is also questioned, although the most frequently seen numbers report 135 Hemi Superbirds and 716 440ci. six-barrel editions, with the remainder powered by 440ci.
 4bbl. motors.
-It is believed that over 1,000 Plymouth SuperBirds exist today.
+It is believed that over 1,000 Plymouth Superbirds exist today.